knightly-flo/amqutil/README.md

 <h2>Installing and running amqutil</h2>

-You will need the compiled binary JAR file (see the Downloads section below) and a recent Java JVM (Java 7 or later.)
+You will need the compiled binary JAR file (see the Packages section below) and a recent Java JVM (Java 7 or later.)
 To run the utility, install the JAR in any convenient directory, and then: